 If you select to receive fundraising and marketing communications we will use your data to keep you informed about our work and how your support is making a difference, as well as giving you the opportunity to make donations towards our work or get involved through activities.
 If you later decide that you would prefer not to receive such communications, wish to update your contact information, We ensure that all of our forms and fundraising materials include a section about your communication preferences and how to opt out.

 How we protect your information

 We use technical and corporate organisational safeguards to ensure that your personal data is secure.
-We limit access to information on a need-to-know basis and take appropriate measures to ensure that our people are aware that such information is only used in accordance with this Privacy Notice.
+We limit access to information on a need-to-know basis and take appropriate measures to ensure that such information is only used in accordance with this Privacy Notice.

 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.

 If you use your credit or debit card to donate to us, buy something or make a booking online, we pass your card details securely to our payment processing partners.
 We do this in accordance with industry standards and do not store the details on our website.

 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website.
 Once we have received your information, we will use strict procedures and security features to prevent unauthorised access.

 We understand that additional care may be needed when we collect and process the personal data of vulnerable supporters and volunteers.
 Please contact us as soon as possible should you have any concerns about our use of personal data of vulnerable supporters and volunteers and/or any issues with how vulnerable supporters and volunteers may be using this website or receiving information from us.

 The following information is provided to you pursuant to the information requirements of the GDPR: